MRCpy.DWGCS

 solver{‘cvx’, ‘grad’, ‘adam’}, default = ‘adam’

 Method to use in solving the optimization problem.
-Default is ‘cvx’.
+Default is ‘adam’.
 To choose a solver, you might want to consider the following aspects:

 ‘cvx’